JupyterJones/MyTube-Flask-App/README.md

 # MyTube-Flask-App
-MyTube Flask App was brought to life with the invaluable assistance of ChatGPT, an AI companion that helped us shape and refine the app's functionality.
-Together, they have created a seamless and user-friendly experience tp create speaking avatars that will inspire both newcomers and experienced users alike.
+MyTube Flask App purpose is to create speaking avatars.
+It was created brought to life with the invaluable assistance of ChatGPT, an AI companion that helped us shape and refine the app's functionality and Wav2Lip https://github.com/ibtehajali67/wave2lip Together, they have created a seamless and user-friendly experience tp create speaking avatars that will inspire both newcomers and experienced users alike.